Waterstones slammed for sacking bookseller who threatened to ‘tear up’ author’s work

 “I’m so grateful for all the support people in the book community have shown.
 The last thing I would consider myself is an activist (although I’m forever in awe of those who are brave enough to fight so relentlessly), but to me, it’s fairly simple - we just let people be who they want to be and begin with kindness.”

-Waterstones said that as an inclusive employer, they are unable to comment on individual HR cases.
+Waterstones told The Independent that they are an inclusive employer, who follow due process in HR matters, and for obvious reasons are unable to comment on individual cases.

 The Independent has reached out to Christina Dalcher for comment.